sqmch/simple-studytimer/README.md

 Set-Alias st STimer
 ```

-The above will make the command "st" start a 25min timer.
+The above will make the command "st" start a 25min timer that ends with a Windows notification.